DIDSR/viperData/README.md

 # viperData
-This package contains a markdown version of Gallas2018_J-Med-Imag_v6p015501 and supplementary materials, including the data.
+This package contains supplementary materials of the paper

-**Citation** Brandon D. Gallas, Weijie Chen, Elodia Cole, Robert Ochs, Nicholas Petrick, Etta D. Pisano, Berkman Sahiner, Frank W. Samuelson, Kyle J. Myers, "Impact of prevalence and case distribution in lab-based diagnostic imaging studies," _J.
+* **Citation** Brandon D. Gallas, Weijie Chen, Elodia Cole, Robert Ochs, Nicholas Petrick, Etta D. Pisano, Berkman Sahiner, Frank W. Samuelson, Kyle J. Myers, "Impact of prevalence and case distribution in lab-based diagnostic imaging studies," _J.
 Med.
 Imag._ **6**(1), 015501 (2019), [doi: 10.1117/1.JMI.6.1.015501](http://dx.doi.org/10.1117/1.JMI.6.1.015501).

-# Impact of prevalence and case distribution in lab-based diagnostic imaging studies
-ABSTRACT: We investigated effects of prevalence and case distribution on radiologist diagnostic performance as measured by area under the receiver operating characteristic curve (AUC) and sensitivity-specificity in lab-based reader studies evaluating imaging devices.
-Our retrospective reader studies compared full-field digital mammography (FFDM) to screen-film mammography (SFM) for women with dense breasts.
-Mammograms were acquired from the prospective Digital Mammographic Imaging Screening Trial (DMIST).
-We performed five reader studies that differed in terms of cancer prevalence and the distribution of non-cancers.
-Twenty radiologists participated in each reader study.
-Using split-plot study designs, we collected recall decisions and multi-level scores from the radiologists for calculating sensitivity, specificity, and AUC.
-Differences in reader-averaged AUCs slightly favored SFM over FFDM (biggest AUC difference: 0.047, SE=0.023 p=0.047), where standard error (SE) accounts for reader and case variability.
-The differences were not significant at a level of 0.01 (0.05/5 reader studies).
-The differences in sensitivities and specificities were also indeterminate.
-Prevalence had little effect on AUC (largest difference: 0.02), whereas sensitivity increased and specificity decreased as prevalence increased.
-We found that AUC is robust to changes in prevalence, while radiologists were more aggressive with recall decisions as prevalence increased.
-**Keywords** Image Evaluation, Study Design, MRMC analysis, AUC, Sensitivity, Specificity.
+Please cite this paper in any work that uses these materials.

+# Main Assets

+* __[viperData_1.0.1.tar.gz](https://github.com/DIDSR/viperData/releases/download/v1.0.1/viperData_1.0.1.tar.gz)__: This is an R package (source) with the data and functions.
+Everything in this repository is in this package.
+See below for more details.

+* __[viperData_1.0.1.zip](https://github.com/DIDSR/viperData/releases/download/v1.0.1/viperData_1.0.1.zip)__: This is an R package (binary) with the data and functions.
+Everything in this repository is in this package.
+See below for more details.

+* __[viperObs455.csv](https://github.com/DIDSR/viperData/releases/download/v1.0.1/viperObs455.csv)__: Individual observations of each reader reading each case ([Documentation](https://didsr.github.io/viperData/man/viperObservations.html)).

+* __[viperReaderQualifications.csv](https://github.com/DIDSR/viperData/releases/download/v1.0.1/viperReaderQualifications.csv)__: Information from the VIPER reader recruitment qualification forms ([Documentation](https://didsr.github.io/viperData/man/viperReaderQualifications.html)).

+* __[dmistData.csv](https://github.com/DIDSR/viperData/releases/download/v1.0.1/dmistData.csv)__: Performance data manually translated from Pisano2005_NEJM_v353p1773 and its supplement ([Documentation](https://didsr.github.io/viperData/man/dmistData.html))

 ## R Data Package: viperData